librato/librato-rails/README.md

 Symbols can be used interchangably with strings for metric names.

+## Cross-process Aggregation

+`librato-rails` submits measurements back to the Librato platform on a per-process basis.
+By default these are then aggregated in our service up to host-level streams prior to persisting the data.
+E.g. given 8 unicorn instances on 4 hosts, you'll find 4 data streams (1 per host) available in the Librato platform instead of 32.
+This leverages a brand-new beta Librato capability to perform *service-side aggregation*.
+Current per-measurement pricing applies after aggregation, so in this case you're also only metered as 4 streams instead of 32.

+If you would like to prevent this aggregation and preserve the per-process measurements, you can do so by setting `source_pids=true` in your config.
+Alternatively, you can also decide to perform aggregation at an even higher level by manually configuring the source to the same value in each process you want aggregated.
+E.g. if you configure a uniform source name of `app.foo` on all of the 32 unicorn instances described above, you'll only find in the Librato platform (and be metered for) a single set of streams instead of 4.

 ## Contribution

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.